 Show and Tell and tell and tell…get the word out, spread the obsession.
 It is exciting to be all the way over here in Australia and run across this…

 The Center for Traditonal Textiles in Cusco (CTTC) reaches across the world, showing and telling, promoting and sustaining the work of weavers on simple looms in remote communities of highland Peru.
 This piece was bought from founder Nilda Callañaupa herself when she visited Bothwell, Tasmania in 2007.
-One of my students at the workshop weekend I held in my brother’s home here in Sydney a few weeks ago had been to Peru and came to class with bags and pieces still on the loom with those distinctive Chinchero patterns woven with handspun naturally dyed yarn.
-One of the other students immediately picked up her smartphone and started searching for the site from which she could buy these items.
+One of the people who came to weave with me a few weeks ago here in Sydney had been to Peru and came with bags and pieces still on the loom with those distinctive Chinchero patterns woven with handspun naturally dyed yarn.
+One of the other ladies immediately picked up her smartphone and started searching for the site from which she could buy these items.
 Show and Tell…spread the word!

 One of the greatest Show and Tell events in my world of weaving was held last month in Cusco.
 The CTTC hosted its second Tinkuy de Tejedores, a gathering of weavers from across the Americas and even from as far away as Asia.